Exchange Income stock falls 6.3 per cent after short-seller’s report

 Exchange Income Corp. dropped after short-seller Marc Cohodes said he’s betting against the stock, in what the Canadian aviation company calls a “short and distort campaign.”

-The shares were trading down 6.3 per cent at $30.59 as of 10:39 a.m. in Toronto on Wednesday, the steepest decline since June 16, after falling as much as 10 per cent.
-Exchange Income pays a dividend that’s more than double the benchmark index.
+The shares were trading down 5.2 percent at C$30.96 as of 2:38 p.m. in Toronto on Wednesday, the steepest decline since June 20, after falling as much as 10 percent.
+Cohodes said in a phone interview that Exchange Income doesn’t generate enough cash to pay its dividend, which is more than double the benchmark index.

 “They’re raising money from others to pay a dividend that they don’t even earn or cash,” said Cohodes, who’s been betting against embattled mortgage lender Home Capital Group Inc. since 2014.
 “If you tend to payout more than you make or generate in cash, that’s a very, very, very bad thing.”